rsdoiel/antenna/archives/2025/planet_2025.22.md

 ## The world’s oceans are dying.
 Can a UN summit in Nice turn the tide?

-date: 2025-06-04, from: United Nations, Economic Development
+date: 2025-06-04, from: United Nations, Climate Change

 As coral reefs bleach, fish stocks collapse, and sea temperatures break records, world leaders are heading to the French Riviera — not for leisure, but for one of the most urgent diplomatic gatherings of the year.